RealJackMa/iTodo/README.md

 # Prework - iTodo

-**iTodo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**iTodo** is an Android app that allows users to build a todo list and basic todo items.
+Its features include adding new items, editing and deleting existing items.

 Submitted by: **Peiyao "Jack" Ma**